Plus500 vs Moneta Markets Comparison

 Plus500 is publicly traded and does not operate a bank.
-Plus500 is authorised by five tier-1 regulators (high trust), three tier-2 regulators (average trust), and zero tier-3 regulators (low trust).
-Plus500 is authorised by the following tier-1 regulators: Financial Conduct Authority (FCA), Australian Securities & Investment Commission (ASIC), and the Monetary Authority of Singapore (MAS).
+Plus500 is authorised by six Tier-1 regulators (Highly Trusted), three Tier-2 regulators (Trusted), zero Tier-3 regulators (Average Risk), and one Tier-4 regulator (High Risk).
+Plus500 is authorised by the following tier-1 regulators: Financial Conduct Authority (FCA), Australian Securities & Investment Commission (ASIC), Japanese Financial Services Authority (JFSA), Financial Markets Authority (FMA), European Union via MiFID, and the Monetary Authority of Singapore (MAS).

 Can I trust Moneta Markets?

 Moneta Markets is not publicly traded and does not operate a bank.
-Moneta Markets is authorised by one tier-1 regulators (high trust), one tier-2 regulators (average trust), and one tier-3 regulator (low trust).
-Moneta Markets is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC) and the Financial Conduct Authority (FCA).
+Moneta Markets is authorised by one Tier-1 regulator (high trust), one Tier-2 regulator (average trust), zero Tier-3 regulator (low trust), and one Tier-4 regulator (High Risk).
+Moneta Markets is authorised by the following tier-1 regulators: Australian Securities & Investment Commission (ASIC).

 Is Plus500 good?